Water quality

 - Why is PFAS a big issue in New York?

-- According to DOH and NYSDEC, New York has been an epicenter of PFAS drinking water contamination, with notable cases in Hoosick Falls (PFOA from manufacturing) and Newburgh (PFOS from firefighting foam at a military base).
-The state set enforceable PFOA and PFOS limits in 2020.
+- Largely because two high-profile cases put the state out front on it.
+According to DOH and NYSDEC, New York saw notable PFAS contamination in Hoosick Falls (PFOA from manufacturing) and Newburgh (PFOS from firefighting foam at a military base) - PFAS being long-lasting synthetic chemicals.
+The constructive side: those cases pushed the state to set enforceable PFOA and PFOS limits in 2020, so regulation here is stronger than in many states.

 - Does New York have lead pipes in its water systems?

-- Yes.
-New York's aging infrastructure includes many legacy lead service lines and lead plumbing, especially in older cities, which can contribute lead at the tap.
-Because lead is particularly harmful to children, checking your service-line material and using lead-certified filtration are reasonable precautions.
+- Yes, particularly in older cities - so this is mostly a question for older homes.
+New York's aging infrastructure includes many legacy lead service lines and lead plumbing, which can add lead at the tap; the key thing to know is that it comes from the pipes, not the source water.
+Because lead is especially harmful to children, checking your service-line material with your utility and using lead-certified filtration if it's lead or unknown are reasonable precautions.

 - Is New York tap water safe to drink?

-- Most New York public water systems meet EPA and DOH standards, and the state has strong PFAS regulations.
-Documented concerns include PFAS in certain communities and lead from older plumbing, so reviewing your local water-quality report is the best way to understand your specific water.
+- For most people, yes - New York public systems meet EPA and DOH standards, and the state has strong PFAS rules.
+The two things to be aware of are PFAS in certain communities and lead from older plumbing.
+Neither is a reason to stop drinking the tap by default; reviewing your local water-quality report is the best way to see which, if either, applies to your address.

 Sources